 Business Valuation Tools

-Mercantile Mergers & Acquisitions believes that business valuation is a process applied by qualified professionals in co-operation with the prospective client to determine the fair market value of an owner’s interest in a business.
+Mercantile Mergers & Acquisitions believes that business valuation is a process applied by qualified professionals in cooperation with the prospective client to determine the fair market value of an owner’s interest in a business.
 Business valuation is used primarily for the purchase and sale of businesses.
-It is also often used to resolve disputes related to estate and gift taxation, partnership break-up, divorce litigation etc.
+It is also often used to resolve issues that include, but are not limited to, estate and gift taxation disputes, partnership break-ups, and divorce litigation.

 After reviewing economic conditions to provide context, the Expression of Value prepared by Mercantile Mergers & Acquisitions examines the subject company.
-We do this on site and do not need to take away any information.
+We do this on-site and do not need to take away any information.
+This examination includes a general discussion of the history and description of the company.
+This examination also includes the company’s:

 The financial statement analysis is the starting point.
-One of the first techniques that a business valuation professional applies is called “normalization of income” of the subject company’s financial statements.
+A business valuation professional applies a first technique called “normalization of income” of the subject company’s financial statements.
 Normalizing the company’s financial statements permits the valuation expert to compare the subject company to other businesses to the same company run by the “book”.

-If required, valuation professionals also review the subject company’s financial ratios, such as the current ratio, quick ratio, and other liquidity ratios; collection ratios; and other measures of a company’s financial performance to include in the analysis.
+If required, valuation professionals also review the subject company’s financial ratios, such as the current, quick, and other liquidity ratios; collection ratios; and other measures of a company’s financial performance to include in the analysis.